mgjk/code-of-conduct/Code-of-Conduct/02-we-strive-to.markdown

 ### Educate

 We strongly believe in education in all aspects of life.
-When in error technically, professionally or personally, we seek to teach people how to improve themselves rather than to quickly exclude them for their misunderstandings or mistakes.
+When in error technically, professionally or personally, we seek to help people improve themselves rather than to quickly exclude them for their misunderstandings or mistakes.

 ### Be respectful